Irish lichens

 Photos: On acidic rock.
 Ballingeary area, Cork, SW Ireland.

 Thick or thin, mosaic-forming areolate thallus, often less than 2cm diameter with black prothallus.
-Areoles pale to dark grey, sometimes tinged brownish.
+Areoles are pale to dark grey, sometimes tinged brownish.
 Abundant immersed apothecia with small black discs.
 Pycnidia are rare.
+The asci are 8-spored, spores brown, 1-septate, 13-18 x 6-12 µm.

-Often a pioneer species, common on acidic rocks, pebbles and dry stone walls.
-Chemical reactions are variable.
-Sometimes negative, otherwise K+/- yellow going red, C-, P+/- yellow-orange, UV-.
+Chemical reactions variable.
+Sometimes negative, or K+/- yellow going red, C-, P+/- yellow-orange, UV-

 Similar: Buellia stellulata, whitish thallus, K+ persistent yellow